xnti/discord-nitro-generator/README.md

 # discord-nitro-generator
-discord bot that tries discord nitro gift codes if exists.
+discord bot that tries discord nitro gift codes if exists. however it is very low chance to get a working nitro gift.

 # how to use
 - install node.js